LiorHaim/rhdh-onboarding-template/README.md

 - **Security**: It uses the user's own token to list only repositories they have permission to access.
 - **Convenience**: No copy-pasting URLs manually.

+### 2. Flexible Integrations (Everything is Optional)
+We understand not every service uses every tool.
+- **Kubernetes**: If the service has no workloads yet, leave the ID empty.
+- **Jira/ArgoCD/JFrog**: Only fill these if they exist.
+- The resulting `catalog-info.yaml` will be clean, containing *only* the annotations for the tools actually used.

-### 2. Smart Defaults
+### 3. Smart Defaults
 We reduce friction by calculating defaults where possible:
-- **Kubernetes ID**: Defaults to the Component Name if left empty (since they usually match).
 - **Lifecycle**: Defaults to `production`.
 - **Merge Request**: The change is proposed via a Merge Request (created by the RHDH bot), allowing the team to review the metadata before it becomes "standard".

-### 3. Conditional Integrations
-The template is flexible.
-It does not force every tool on every user.
-- If a team doesn't use ArgoCD, they leave it blank.
-- The resulting `catalog-info.yaml` is clean, containing *only* the annotations for the tools they actually use.

 ## 📂 Repository Structure